gcman/gcman.github.io/content/2018_02_06_simplex-sphere.md

 slug: simplex-sphere
 summary: Every triangle has an inscribed and circumscribed circle.
 We extend this to tetrahedra and their higher dimensional analogues, simplices.

-*This post was inspired by the fifth question on the University of Toronto Math Academy 2018 [Qualifying Quiz](http://mathplus.math.utoronto.ca/home/ma/MathAcademyQualifyingQuiz5.pdf).*

 Every triangle can be circumscribed by a circle, because a circle can always be drawn through three given points, so long as they are not colinear.
 In fact, every triangle also has a circle that is inscribed in it.
 These two circles are called the triangle's circumcircle and incircle.